Lovi-0/StreamingCommunity/README.md

 </details>

 > [!IMPORTANT]
-> If you're on **Windows** you'll need to use double black slashes.
+> If you're on **Windows** you'll need to use double back slash.
 On Linux/MacOS, one slash is fine.

 #### Path examples: